WesleyBLDC/10xgrokipedia/devpost.md

 - **Community Feed**: Real-time Twitter/X integration shows top tweets about each topic, ranked by engagement and summarized by Grok.

-- **Interactive Article Graph**: Explore article relationships in a 3D interactive graph.
-Visualize how articles connect through shared citations, internal links, and citation domains.
-Click any node to navigate to that article.
+- **Interactive 3D Article Graph**: Explore article relationships in a full-screen 3D force-directed graph visualization.
+Nodes represent articles, sized by connection strength; edges are color-coded by relationship type (red for shared exact citations, yellow for direct internal links, cyan for shared citation domains).
+Hover over nodes to highlight connected articles, click to navigate, and drag to rotate the view.
+The graph dynamically centers on the current article and provides real-time stats about network connections.

+- **Twitter Hover Search**: Select any text in an article to instantly search X/Twitter for related discussions.
+Grok AI optimizes your query by extracting key terms and building intelligent search queries.
+Results appear in the Community Feed sidebar with keyword highlighting, engagement metrics, and semantic ranking.
+Refine searches by adding or removing keywords, with real-time query optimization powered by Grok.
+Perfect for fact-checking claims or exploring public discourse on any topic.

-- **Text Selection Tools**: Select any text in an article to instantly search for related tweets on X or suggest an edit.
+- **Text Selection Tools**: Select any text in an article to access a context menu with options to search X/Twitter or suggest an edit.
 The selection toolbar appears automatically, making it effortless to verify claims or propose improvements.

 ## How we built it